 What Can Go Wrong with Break Statements?

-clauses should be carefully implemented to avoid problems like infinite loops.
+break clauses should be carefully implemented to avoid problems like infinite loops.
 Without proper conditions, these clauses could lead to resource wastage.
-It's important to include comments and use thorough debugging strategies to ensure break
+It's important to include comments and use thorough debugging strategies to ensure break is logically placed.

 Additionally, always verify loop safety with pre-conditions and post-conditions.
 This ensures that loops only execute what's necessary, respecting system restraints and preventing issues.